 Candidates who work across disciplines will be considered fully eligible.

 The successful candidate will have a demonstrable interest in theatre production and some experience at undergraduate or Fringe level of making live work for a paying public.
 They will have good communication skills, and the ability both to work within and lead a creative team.

 Besides proven skill and artistic ability they will need to demonstrate an original and motivated vision, ambition and intellectual clarity.
 They must have a good working knowledge of theatre practice and production in contemporary Ireland.
 An understanding of Rough Magic, its ethos and history, and a comprehension of the principal of ensemble is essential; also, a sense of the practicalities of theatre making.
 Proposed, but as yet unproduced, projects will be of interest to the selection panel; we aim to assist work of high merit to come to fruition where possible.

-Participants will be given the position of Assistant to the Director or Designer as appropriate on a Rough Magic production (which may take the form of filming for livestream or broadcast should COVID restrictions continue).
+Participants are given the position of Assistant to the Director or Designer as appropriate on a Rough Magic production.
 This supporting role will require creative input as needed and will be paid a weekly wage in line with the company rate for emerging artists over the course of the rehearsal and production period.

 FAQ about the SEEDS Apprenticeships